qhruddl51/qhruddl51/README.md

 ### Hi I'm BoGyeong 👋

-- 🌱 I’m currently learning Machine Learning and python algorithm.
+I’m intrested in Deep learning for Computer Vision.

 <!--  ### Hi there 👋